Huge News About The Availability Of Bulls' DeMar DeRozan Before They Play The Nuggets

-However, some unfortunate news has been reported about the availability of the four-time All-Star.
+However, some unfortunate news on Monday was been reported about the availability of the four-time All-Star.

-According to ESPN's Adrian Wojnarowski, DeRozan has entered in the league's COVID-19 health and safety protocols (see tweet from Wojnarowski below).
+According to ESPN's Adrian Wojnarowski, DeRozan has entered into the league's COVID-19 health and safety protocols (see tweet from Wojnarowski below).

-The Bulls will host the Denver Nuggets at the United Center on Monday night, and will obviously be without DeRozan.
+The Bulls were obviously without DeRozan on Monday night when they defeated the Denver Nuggets 109-97 in Chicago.

 Prior to this season the Bulls had not been a very good team.